Area Guide

 Pros: wide exposure to the open market; competitive bidding can push the price above expectations in strong areas; usually the highest sale price of the three routes.

 Cons: buyers are not legally committed until exchange, which can take months.
-No legal due diligence is done up front, so issues like lease length, cladding or service charge arrears emerge mid-conveyancing and frequently collapse the sale.
+Legal due diligence is mostly carried out after an offer is accepted, so issues like lease length, cladding or service charge arrears emerge mid-conveyancing and frequently collapse the sale.
 The leasehold management pack alone can take weeks to arrive from the managing agent.
 In practice, it is common for a private treaty sale to fall through after weeks of work, leaving the seller back where they started.

 2. Auction

-Auction is faster and far more certain than private treaty.
-Marketing typically lasts 3 to 4 weeks, contracts exchange the moment the hammer falls, and completion follows within 28 days.
+A traditional unconditional auction is faster and far more certain than private treaty.
+Marketing typically lasts 3 to 4 weeks, contracts exchange the moment the hammer falls and completion follows within 28 days.

 Pros: fixed timetable; the buyer is legally committed at the fall of the hammer; well suited to flats with complications (short leases, cladding, non-standard construction, ex-local authority blocks) where mainstream mortgage buyers struggle; competitive bidding can occasionally push the price above expectations.